hx210/tuic/tuic-server/README.md

 # If you want disable RESTful function, remove entire `restful` section.
 [restful] # Default: empty
 addr = "[::]:8443" # Default: "[::]:8443"
+# Set secret to "" to disable authorization
 secret = "YOUR_SECRET_HERE" # Default: "YOUR_SECRET_HERE"

 # Limit how many clients one uuid can have at the same time.